Gabès: Culture

 Gabès hosts a variety of cultural events that celebrate both its traditions and contemporary arts.
-One of the city's most notable cultural events is the Gabès Cinéma Fen, an annual film festival that brings together filmmakers, artists, and cinephiles from across the globe.
-This festival is a vibrant platform for showcasing innovative and thought-provoking films, with a particular focus on regional cinema.
-Additionally, Gabès is home to the Bibliothèque régionale de Gabès, a key institution in promoting intellectual and cultural exchange.
+One of the city's most notable cultural events is the Gabès Cinéma Fen, an annual film festival.
+Additionally, Gabès is home to the Bibliothèque régionale de Gabès, an institution promoting intellectual and cultural exchange.
 The library offers a wide range of resources and frequently hosts cultural events, workshops, and educational programs for the local community.

 Tourism

 Main sights

-Gabès is famous for its traditional Souqs in Jarah; it is known also for its attractive beach and the unusual seaside oasis (Gabès is located on the coast of the Mediterranean).
+Gabès is famous for its traditional Souqs in Jarah; it is known also for its beach and the unusual seaside oasis (Gabès is located on the coast of the Mediterranean).

 The most visited place in Gabès is the town Matmata.

-The streets of Gabès come alive at night during Ramadan, where souks are open on the streets and parties happen almost every day in the night during Ramadan.

 Among the city's historical and religious landmarks, the Mosque of Sidi Boulbaba and The Mouradi school are the most notable.
 Also, The Zaouia of Sidi Ahmed Toujani, which is associated with the Tijani Sufi order and remains a center for spiritual gatherings.